Use Approval - New

-- Written consent from every person on the land title/land tenure where you propose to use the water (i.e., co-applicants), or to whom a licence may be issued, and written consent from each person in the application for disclosure of their personal information that is included in the application.
+- Written consent from every person who is on the land title/land tenure where you propose to use the water or to whom a licence may be issued (i.e. co-applicants) and written consent from each person in the application for disclosure of their personal information that is included in the application.
 A consent form with the appropriate details will be generated for you by the online application system.
 Consent can be given in writing by signing the form or electronically by e-mail.

 - A copy of any well reports for any well that forms part of the works subject to the application.
 Well reports may include well construction reports, flow test reports, well identification reports, reports on alternative specifications prepared by a professional or any other reports prepared in relation to the well.